Marie-L/mercardo/readme.md

 #### 70 - 480

-- [ ] Implement and Manipulation Document Structures and Objects
+- Implement and Manipulation Document Structures and Objects

-- [ ] Implement Program Flow
+- Implement Program Flow

-- [ ] Access and Secure Data
+- Access and Secure Data

-- [ ] Use CSS3 in Applications
+-  Use CSS3 in Applications

+_canvas lessons for 70 - 480 exam_

+- [ ] Drawing rectangles
+- [ ] Configuring the drawing state
+- [ ] Setting fillStyle
+- [ ] Setting lineWidth
+- [ ] Setting lineJoin
+- [ ] Setting strokeStyle
+- [ ] Saving and restoring the drawing state
+- [ ] Drawing by using paths
+- [ ] Drawing lines
+- [ ] Drawing rectangles
+- [ ] Ordering the fill and the stroke method calls
+- [ ] Drawing arcs by using the arcTo method
+- [ ] Drawing arcs by using the arc method
+- [ ] Drawing text
+- [ ] Drawing with images